 4224 Tasting Notes

 Thank you to TeaEqualsBliss for sending me a sample of this tea!

-Overall, a very pleasing cup of tea.
+A very pleasing chai tea.

-This is really good.
+This is really very good.